 An infection from a tick can lead to health issues, including chronic conditions affecting a variety of body systems—blood, joints, kidneys, and others.
 These complications can be hard to diagnose if we don’t understand that a dog has been exposed to an infected tick.

-A new study from IDEXX shows a connection between one of these conditions—chronic kidney disease (CKD)—and dogs exposed to infected ticks in areas where Borrelia burgdorferi (the agent that causes Lyme disease) and E. canis are endemic.
+Two studies from IDEXX show a connection between one of these conditions—chronic kidney disease (CKD)—and dogs exposed to infected ticks in areas where Borrelia burgdorferi (the agent that causes Lyme disease) and E. canis are endemic.
 This research shows that dogs exposed to Lyme disease are at a 43% higher risk of developing kidney disease.
-And for dogs exposed to Ehrlichia in E. canis-endemic areas, that number jumps to 300%.
+And for dogs exposed to Ehrlichia in E. canis-endemic areas, that number jumps up to 112%.
 This research included both symptomatic and seemingly healthy dogs.